mosip/documentation/docs/id-lifecycle-management.md

 # ID Lifecycle Management

-Identity Lifecycle management refers to the **process of issuing and managing user identities** in a given system.
+Identity Lifecycle Management refers to the **process of issuing and managing user identities** in a given system.
 The various life cycle events are briefly explained below:
 * New ID issuance (for adults and infants)
 * ID data update/update individual’s information
 * De-activate/re-activate individual’s ID
 * Lost ID
+* Correction process

 ## New ID issuance

 ### Pre-Registration
 Pre-registration fundamentally helps the residents and Government organizations by saving the time and efforts required for basic data collection of the residents at the registration centers.
-The resident can visit the pre-registration portal and do the following:
+The residents can visit the pre-registration portal and do the following:
 * Enter demographic data and upload supporting documents
 * Book an appointment for one or many users for registration by choosing a suitable registration center and a convinient time slot
 * Receive appointment notifications